 A Scientific Romance: A Novel

-It is 1999, and David Lambert, jilted lover and museum curator, is about to discover the startling news of the return of H. G. Wells’ time machine to London.
-Motivated by a host of unanswered questions and innate curiosity, Lambert propels himself deep into the next millennium.
-As he sets foot in the luxuriant but menacing new landscape, he soon begins to explore the ruins of his life, a labyrinth of erotic obsession and remorse involving his old friend Bird, and Anita—the beautiful, eccentric Egyptologist they both loved, mysteriously dead at thirty-two.
-A Scientific Romance is a book of surpassing creativity and intelligence, as evocative as it is cautionary.
+Driven by a host of unanswered questions and innate curiosity, Lambert propels himself deep into the new millennium.
+As he sets foot in the luxuriant but menacing new landscape, he also explores the ruins of his life, a labyrinth of erotic obsession and remorse involving his old friend Bird —jazz musician, classicist, small-time crook —and Anita, the beautiful, eccentric Egyptologist they both loved, mysteriously dead at thirty-two.

 Honours

-David Higham Prize
+David Higham Prize (UK)

-Editor’s Choice: The New York Times
+Editor’s Choice: New York Times

 A Book of the Year: Globe and Mail

-A Book of the Year: The Sunday Times
+A Book of the Year: Sunday Times

 Reviews